restqa/documentation/docs/alerting/webhook.md

 | `headers`    | Object containing the headers to be added into the request                                   | false             |                    |

-> About the `config.url` we recommend to use the `!env-var` keyword in order to use an [environment variable](/getting-started/environment-variable) and not expose a sensitve url into your configuration.
+> About the `config.url` we recommend to use the `!env-var` keyword.
+In order to use an [environment variable](/getting-started/environment-variable) and not expose a sensitive url into your configuration.

 ## Example

-The request body should look like :
+The request body should look like:

 ```json
 {